Poster Session Ageing, Health and Mortality

 70. Intergenerational Relations and Migration: Closely Connected despite Distance?Ronny König , Universität Zürich; Bettina Isengard, Universität Zürich; Marc Szydlik, Universität Zürich.

-71. Lifetime Effects of Early Mortality Caused by Unintentional Accidents on Fiscal Pressure of Social Security Pension Fund in IranMajid Koosheshi , Associate Professor of Demography and leader of Iran's NTA team, University of Tehran; Reza Reyhan, MA in Demography.
+71. Lifetime Effects of Early Mortality Caused by Unintentional Accidents on Fiscal Pressure of Social Security Pension Fund in IranMajid Koosheshi , Associate Professor of Demography and leader of Iran's NTA team, University of Tehran; Reza Reyhan, University of Tehran.

 72. Association between Relationship Status and Emotional Distress during PregnancyKrisztina Kopcsó , Hungarian Demographic Research Institute; Laura Szabó, Hungarian Demographic Research Institute.